philipturner/ARHeadsetKit/docs/building-documentation.md

 ### Building documentation

+1. Ensure your iOS device is connected to your Mac.
+At the top of the Xcode window, select it as the run destination.
+1. Press `Cmd + B`.
+No errors should appear in Xcode.
-1. Press "Ctrl + Cmd + Shift + D".
+1. Press `Ctrl + Cmd + Shift + D`.
 The documentation viewer will pop up.
 1. In the navigator on the left, there is a section titled "Workspace Documentation".
 "ARHeadsetKit Documentation" will appear underneath it, with a blue Xcode logo next to it.
 1. Unravel the contents of "ARHeadsetKit Documentation" and click "Welcome to ARHeadsetKit".
 1. Go to Chapter 1: Essentials.
 Click on "Configuring ARHeadsetKit".